 We’re not able to directly image these systems because they’re so small in size, and so far away.
 For example, spatially resolving a 10 solar mass black hole that’s 2.5 kiloparsecs (~8000 lightyears) away is akin to resolving a single strand of hair on the surface of Mars!
 Read this post for more details on that.
 So, since we can’t just take a picture to see what’s happening in the strong-gravity regime close to compact objects, we need to deduce it with spectral-timing observations.

 I’m working with a new spectral-timing technique to do phase-resolved spectroscopy (i.e., studying how the energy spectra of the X-ray emission changes on sub-second timescales) on rapid periodic and quasi-periodic signals from X-ray binaries (published here).
-A large part of my research involves developing software to reduce and analyze data from X-ray telescopes like RXTE, and I’ll also work with data from XMM-Newton, NuSTAR, ASTROSAT, and NICER.
+A large part of my research involves developing software to reduce and analyze data from X-ray telescopes like NICER and RXTE, which have very fast time resolution to detect individual photon counts.
+While I’ve only ever used archival data from RXTE (it was nixed before I became an observer), I’m excited to be in the Observatory Science working group for NICER.
 You can follow me on GitHub to keep an eye on my latest public software developments.

 Open-source science with Stingray